 Jose P. De Jesus, Filipino, 87, was elected as an Independent Director of the Club since 3 October 2017.
 He is the Chairman of Clark Development Corporation, Converge ICT Solutions, Inc., and Metroworks ICT Construction, Inc. He was the President and Chief Operating Officer of MERALCO (2009 to 2010); Secretary of the Department of Transportation and Communications from 2010 to 2011; President and Chief Executive Officer of the Manila North Tollways Corporation (2000 to 2008); Executive Vice President of the Philippine Long Distance Telephone Company from 1993 to 1999; and Secretary of the Department of Public Works and Highways (1990 to 1993).
-He is a director of Petron Corporation, Citra Metro Manila Tollways Corporation, Private Infra Development Corporation, and South Luzon Tollway Corporation.
-He is a Trustee of the Holy Angel University and Kapampangan Development
+He is a director of Petron Corporation, Converge ICT Solutions, Inc., Comstech Integration Alliances, Inc., SMC Skyway Corporation, SMC TPLEX Corporation, and SMC SLEX, Inc..
+He is a Trustee of the Holy Angel University, Kapampangan Development Foundation, and Automobile Association Philippines.

-Foundation.
 Mr. de Jesus graduated with a degree in AB Economics and Master of Arts in Social Psychology from the Ateneo de Manila University (ADMU).
 He was Lux in Domino (Most Outstanding Alumnus) awardee of ADMU in July 2012.
 He finished Graduate Studies in Human Development from the University of Chicago.

-Oscar S. Reyes, Filipino, 75, has been an Independent Director of the Club since 11 February 2015.
-He holds the following positions in publicly listed companies (PLCs): CEO, Director, and President of Manila Electric Company (Meralco); Director of Pepsi Cola Products Philippines, Inc.; Independent Director of Bank of the Philippine Islands, Manila Water Company, Inc., Basic Energy Corporation and Cosco Capital Inc. He is the Chairman of the Board of Redondo Peninsula Energy, Inc., Meralco Industrial Engineering Services, Inc., Meralco Energy, Inc., MRail, Inc., MSpectrum, Inc., Atimonan One Energy, Inc., CIS Bayad Center, Inc., and PacificLight Power Pte, Ltd. He is a Director of Meralco PowerGen Corporation, Republic Surety & Insurance Company Inc., Sun Life Financial Plans, Inc., Sun Life Prosperity Funds, Grepalife Mutual Funds., Petrolift Corporation, PLTD Communications and Energy Ventures, Inc., Eramen Minerals, Inc., Meralco Powergen Corporation, Clark Electric Development Corporation.
+Oscar S. Reyes, Filipino, 76, has been an Independent Director of the Club since 11 February 2015.
+He holds the following positions in publicly listed companies (PLCs): Director of Pepsi Cola Products Philippines, Inc.; Independent Director of Bank of the Philippine Islands, Manila Water Company, Inc., Basic Energy Corporation and Cosco Capital Inc. He was CEO, Director, and President of Manila Electric Company (Meralco), the Chairman of the Board of Redondo Peninsula Energy, Inc., Meralco Industrial Engineering Services, Inc., Meralco Energy, Inc., MRail, Inc., MSpectrum, Inc., Atimonan One Energy, Inc., CIS Bayad Center, Inc., and PacificLight Power Pte, Ltd. He is a Director of Meralco PowerGen Corporation, Republic Surety & Insurance Company Inc., Sun Life Financial Plans, Inc., Sun Life

+Prosperity Funds, Grepalife Mutual Funds., Petrolift Corporation, PLDT Communications and Energy Ventures, Inc., Eramen Minerals, Inc., Meralco Powergen Corporation, Clark Electric Development Corporation.
 He is a member of the Advisory Board of Philippine Long Distance Telephone Company and a member of board committees of various companies.
 He is a member of the Vice-Chairman and member of the Board of Trustees of One Meralco Foundation, Inc. and a member of the Board of Trustee of Pilipinas Shell Foundation, Inc., SGV Foundation, Inc. and El Nido Foundation, Inc. He is also a member of various professional organizations.
 He served as Country Chairman of the Shell Companies in the Philippines, President of Pilipinas Shell Petroleum Corporation and Managing Director of Shell Philippines Exploration B.V.
 He holds a Bachelor of Arts degree, cum laude, in Economics from the Ateneo de Manila University and finished post-graduate studies at the Ateneo Graduate School of Business Administration, Waterloo Lutheran University, Canada and the Harvard Business School, Boston, USA.